Lawrence Kornfeld

-Lawrence Kornfeld (born 1930) is an American theater director known for his off-off-Broadway and underground theater performances in New York City.
+Lawrence Kornfeld (May 21, 1930 – August 14, 2023) was an American theater director known for his off-off-Broadway and underground theater performances in New York City.
 He was an artistic director of The Living Theater in the late 1950s and a founder of the Judson Poets Theater.
 He taught at SUNY Purchase and the Yale School of Drama.
 His request for a composition from Al Carmines in 1962 launched the latter's compositional career in experimental theater.

-Personal life
+Personal life and death

-He was married to the psychotherapist Margaret Kornfeld (1936-2023), with whom he has a daughter.
+Lawrence Kornfeld was married to the psychotherapist Margaret Kornfeld (1936–2023), with whom he had a daughter.
+He died on August 14, 2023, at the age of 93.